Perry Caravello: Perry Caravello Live

+The stream's main form of comedic content typically consists of the stream's audience sending troll messages in the form of text to speech & media share donations, along with delivery items of food that Perry does not like as a means to infuriate him, Perry raging at, and sometimes occasionally physically assaulting, Tom and/or whoever are guests on certain streams, and Perry being paid certain amounts of money to do numerous embarrassing stunts, tasks, and dares.

+Other work

+Caravello claims on June 26th, 1992, he was coerced into giving a handjob to casting director Randy Callahan, where in turn, he received fellatio in order to receive three SAG vouchers and a featured extra role in Across the Moon, a romantic comedy starring Christina Applegate & Elizabeth Peña..
+On the June 19th, 2026 edition of PCL, Callahan appeared on call with Perry & Tom to clarify his side of the story.
+Callahan denied meeting Caravello until 1994, along with most other elements of his story, saying the only truthful thing Caravello has said about him is that he is gay.

 After Windy City Heat, Caravello started working with Richard Heene on a project called Psyience Detectives in which they played storm chasing detectives.
 The project ended during production in 2006 when the two men got involved in a physical altercation while filming.
 After the Balloon boy hoax perpetrated by Richard Heene, Caravello made frequent TV appearances in which he was interviewed in regard to Heene's character.
 He was then invited on Jimmy Kimmel Live!, where he was lampooned for taking advantage of his "15 minutes of fame" in light of the incident.